 - When you work in a lab and the dress code is a lab coat, get one that’s tailored for women.
 Wear the female equivalent of what the male colleagues wear underneath your lab coat.
 When there is a meeting, dress like your male colleagues, but with the respective female item equivalent.

-- If meeting doesn’t involve being outside or climbing equipment and the dress code is suit, a classic skirt suit is ok.
+- If meetings with customers or clients do not involve being outside or climbing equipment and the dress code is suit with shirt and tie, a classic skirt suit is ok.

 - Dress code: Coat or trench coat.
-Female engineer: Wear a short classic coat like a pea-coat or a short thigh-length trench coat.
+Female engineer: Wear a short classic coat like a short thigh-length trench coat or traditional style pea coat.
 They permit climbing equipment/ladders.

-- When you need extra height to get into eye contact with your male colleagues or clients try a thicker sole (0.5 inch, 1.3 cm) with an 1.25 inch (3.2 cm) heel or wedges not higher than 2 inch (5 cm).
+- Eye contact with your male colleagues or clients is important.
+When you are petite, try shoes with a thick sole (0.5 inch, 1.3 cm) and 1.25 inch (3.2 cm) heel.
+Wedges not higher than 2 inch (5 cm) are another great option.
+More on styling wedges for work at this link.

 - Expectation: Jeans and sweater in winter, jeans or chinos with shirt in summer.
 Women engineer: Go for a turtle or crew neck sweater in silk or cashmere (winter), slightly tailored button down shirt (summer).
-Dark deinm straight jeans, slacks or chinos.
+Pair them with dark denim straight jeans, slacks or chinos.
+More on styling chinos in this guide.

 - Dress code (typically unwritten): Short hair.
-Women engineer: Have a hair cut or hair-do.
-Low ponytail like Kate Middleton, lob, bob, pixie, or shag are chic options.
+Women engineer: Have a short hair cut or a hair-do.
+A low ponytail like Kate Middleton, lob, bob, pixie, or shag are chic options that work with a hard hat.
 Also look at female soldiers’ hair cuts for great field practical options.

 - Dress code: Engineering boots.
 Go for them, they are so cool and chic.